otmohamedpccc/CIS-106-/FinalProject/Deliverables/FInalDeliverable.md

 * Now you can enable auto start by entering this command **sudo systemctl start minecraftserver.service**, your server should now start up every time you start your RPi.

+## Issues Encountered
+* There were no issues encountered when building this server.

+## Works Cited
+* Spigotmc.org/wiki/index
+* Youtube : MakeTechEasier: How to turn your Raspberry Pi into a Minecraft Server
+* Minecraft.net